 Weak: Single source claims.
 Even so, these may feature biographical or photographic detail from a reputable source, with coalition strikes also confirmed in the vicinity.

 Contested Events: Where there are claims of both coalition and Iraqi or Syrian aircraft having carried out strikes at a location.

-Disproven: Those cases where our researchers or others can either demonstrate that those killed were combatants; where no Coalition strike took place at the location; or where an incident did not result in any civilian casualties.
+Discounted: Those cases where our researchers or others have identified either that those killed were combatants; that no Coalition or Russian strike took place at the location; or where an incident did not appear to result in any civilian casualties.

 Also see our Methodology

-Airwars monitors media and social media sites in both Iraq and Syria for claims of coalition-inflicted casualties.
-We also collate reports from regionally-focused groups, and follow up on allegations with the coalition where possible.
+Airwars conducts daily monitoring of local Arabic-language media and social media sites in both Iraq and Syria for claims of Coalition-inflicted casualties.
+We also track local casualty monitors, NGOs, international agencies and international media.
+We permanently archive all reports, and follow up on allegations with the Coalition wherever possible.

 Extensive additional civilian casualties are caused by other parties to both the Iraq and Syria conflicts.
-These include Iraqi and Syrian government forces and allied militias; and militant and terror groups including Islamic State/ Daesh, and the al-Nusra Front.
+These include Iraqi and Syrian government forces and allied militias; the Russian, Turkish and Iranian militaries; and militant and terror groups including so-called Islamic State/Daesh, and al Qaeda linked factions in Syria.

 Syrian Network for Human Rights

 Raqaa is Being Slaughtered Silently

 United Nations Mission in Iraq